On This Page

 - Energy conservation: Sleep apnea mouthpieces don’t require electricity, while CPAP machines must be either charged or plugged in all night.

-- Cost-effective: Sleep apnea mouthpieces are considerably less expensive than CPAP machines and accessories.
+- Cost-effective: Sleep apnea mouthpieces are usually less expensive than CPAP machines and accessories.

 - Low maintenance: No need to disassemble machines or order replacement parts.
 A daily cleaning is all you need to worry about.